syncfusion-content/wpf-docs/wpf/Autocomplete/Dropdown-customization.md

 ![None](Dropdown_customization_images/None.png)

-No drop down list
+No drop-down list.
 {:.caption}

-## Setting maximum height
+## Setting the maximum height

-The maximum height of the suggestion box in the Autocomplete control can be changed using the [MaximumDropDownHeight](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~MaxDropDownHeight.html) property.
+The maximum height of the suggestion box in the `Autocomplete` control can be changed using the [MaximumDropDownHeight](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~MaxDropDownHeight.html) property.

 {% tabs %}